quinns/quinns.github.io/_posts/2016-04-30-help-ive-been-hacked.md

 tags: ['security', 'web servers', 'WIMP', 'presentation']
 ---

-I was fortunate to give an impromptu talk on web server security and how to recover from a hacked site.
-Presented at [One Day Labs](http://onedaylabs.com) (formerly [WIMPspace](http://wimpspace.com)) in Santa Rosa, California.
+I was fortunate to give an impromptu talk on web server security and how to recover from a hacked site. <!--more--> Presented at [One Day Labs](http://onedaylabs.com) (formerly [WIMPspace](http://wimpspace.com)) in Santa Rosa, California.
 This was a two-part talk, with the first portion by [Jill Osborne](https://www.linkedin.com/in/jill-osborne-69a2754) of the [IC Network](https://www.ic-network.com/).
 The embed below jumps right to where I start talking, but I recommend you rewind to the beginning and watch the whole thing.
 It's worth it.

 <div class="embed-responsive embed-responsive-16by9">